Michael-Purser/Optimal-Robot-Ninja/README.md

 # Optimal robot ninja

+***NOTE:
+This repository is not being updated for the moment, as C++ implementation work is being done in a template defined in the GIP 2018 repository and will be added here later.
+A link to this repo can be found [here](https://github.com/intermodalics-gip/omg_ros).***

 This repository contains the matlab and python code written for the master thesis 'Optimal robot ninja: making robots move in an optimal and responsive way'.
 The goal of this thesis is to make a mobile robot platform move optimally in an environment containing static (optionally also dynamic) obstacles.
 Optimality is defined her with respect to time.
 The project is a collaboration between Intermodalics and the MECO research group at KU Leuven.

 ## Structure of this repo